swagger-api/apidom/apidom/README.md

   },
 ```

+## Monorepo management

+All the information necessary for working with monorepo can be found in this [article](https://www.linkedin.com/pulse/things-i-wish-had-known-when-started-javascript-monorepo-gorej/).

 [emscripten](https://emscripten.org/docs/getting_started/downloads.html) or [docker](https://www.docker.com/) need to be installed
 on your operating system.
 We strongly recommend to go with a docker option.